-

 # dump all databases on the host.
 Note that using this

-# database hook implicitly enables both read_special and
+# database hook implicitly enables read_special (see

 # - name: users